 Up from the junction the route climbs through an area with a couple of overhangs which might make for a good camp.
 Shortly above that one enters Surprise Valley and will spot an old road exiting the wash on the left.

 Take this road and climb all the way up to the top of the ridge and find the much-more-traveled Croton Road.
 Go right.

 In about a 1/4 mile one might spot faint road entering from the left.
 This is not the official Hayduke route, but might be a better option.
 The official route leaves the main road in just another few hundred yards where the authors suggest to “leave the (Croton) dirt road and follow this drainage” with a line along the drainage bottom.
 The old road merely follows above this drainage.
 It’s likely to be a much faster route until it enters the drainage bottom itself in less than a mile.

 Another option which I have done is to continue on the Croton Road for about another 1/4 mile where one will see another faint road entering on the left.
 This road follows a prominent ridge-line all the way down before intersecting with the previous drainage on the official route.
 This short alternate is about 1/2 mile longer, but I enjoyed the wide-open views along the ridge and the sense of remoteness.

 From this junction continue on down the drainage until it intersects Reece Canyon where one may or may not find small outbreaks of water depending on the season.

 The walk down Reece is quick and fun.
 The wash is surrounded by the Burning Hills which are various shades of red and yellow.
 There is some interesting rock formations along the way as well.

-Soon one arrives at the old corral and line shack/trailer at the junction of Last Canyon Canyon.
+Continuing down canyon one soon one arrives at the old corral and line shack/trailer at the junction of Reece Canyon and Last Chance Wash.

 There might not be water immediately at Last Chance, but it should start to appear within a mile or so up the canyon.